richardeoin/nrf51-gcc-blackmagic/README-nrf51-gcc-blackmagic.md

 `shuf`.
 If you're running any sensible desktop linux then these will already be installed.

-You will need to aquire
+You will also need to aquire
 [GNU Tools for ARM Embedded Processors](https://launchpad.net/gcc-arm-embedded/).

 ##### On Ubuntu